inoryy/game-of-life-java/README.md

 ## Credits

-This project was developed as part of OOP/Java class in University of Tartu by Mihkel Vaher and Roman Marintšenko.
+This project was developed as part of OOP/Java class in University of Tartu by Mihkel Vaher and Roman Ring.

 ## License